 One of the most overlooked nutrients for people with diabetes is iron.
-Iron deficiency can cause anaemia or maybe a health risk for Type 2 Diabetes, making it mandatory for people with diabetes to check for anaemia regularly.
-They also experience kidney damage which can lead to anaemia.
-Not having enough oxygen to the brain and other organs can be due to anaemia (iron deficiency), leading to significant health risks affecting multiple organ complications.
+Iron deficiency can cause anemia or maybe a health risk for Type 2 Diabetes, making it mandatory for people with diabetes to check for anemia regularly.
+They also experience kidney damage which can lead to anemia.
+Not having enough oxygen to the brain and other organs can be due to anemia (iron deficiency), leading to significant health risks affecting multiple organ complications.
 So while taking care of your diet, it is essential to ensure you consult your doctor before making any major changes.
 Moderation is vital in any nutrition intake, as excessive iron also has its side effects.

 Iron rich foods can be found in most vegetables, meats, and grains.
 So what are the foods that we must include daily in our diet to get our required intake of iron?
 Vegetables, fruits, legumes, whole grains, dairy, meat and poultry are all sources of iron.
 However, they need to be consumed in a certain way and in moderation to ensure our overall health.

 Iron absorption is another central point to consider while planning your meals for iron intake.
 Most iron-rich foods are easily digested, and the mineral gets absorbed in the body.
 These foods are classified as heme or non-heme foods.
 Based on this, you can plan the meal and ensure the iron is absorbed well in the body.
 Also, with the advent of food bloggers and nutritionists making information available, there are many recipes to help you make your daily meals tasty and healthy at the same time.
 This article lists all the iron-rich foods that people with diabetes can consume in a healthy and fun way.
 Know about fruit for diabetes.